 Dear All,

-I have recently shifted to new job.
-In this organization, we have procedure to take Security Deposit for 1 month CTC from all new joinees.
-It will be returned if he/she complete 2 years of tenure with the organization.
-If employee left before 2 years, amount will be fore fitted.
-We take sign of employee in a simple format which state that he/she has agreed for Security Deposit.
+I have recently shifted to a new job.
+In this organization, we have a procedure to take a Security Deposit for 1 month CTC from all new joiners.
+It will be returned if he/she completes 2 years of tenure with the organization.
+If the employee leaves before 2 years, the amount will be forfeited.
+We take the employee's signature on a simple format which states that he/she has agreed to the Security Deposit.
 It is on simple paper.

-My question is, is it valid practice in the law?
+My question is, is this a valid practice in the law?
 Please guide.

 From India, Mumbai